h3r0TOz3r0/Attack-Defend/README.md

     4. All team members will abstain from using Kali Linux.

-    5. All team members will not kick dogs.
+    5. All team members will not kick dogs under the age of 6.

     6. All team members will love all cats.